-5.17.3 The submitted Planning Statement indicates that the proposed development would generate \pounds 7.3m in new business rates once fully occupied (and the additional information submitted in respect of JLR's operations indicates a figure of in excess of \pounds 7.5m).
+5.17.3 The submitted Planning Statement indicates that the proposed development would generate £7.3m in new business rates once fully occupied (and the additional information submitted in respect of JLR's operations indicates a figure of in excess of £7.5m).
 Business rates are collected by the District Council and, under current legislative requirements, 50% of these rates collected is passed to central government.
 Central government then uses these payments, along with others, to provide grants / financial assistance to local authorities, but a Minster of the Crown does not return these payments to local authorities in the form of business rates.
-As such, the authority is not receiving financial assistance by a Minster of the Crown and, whilst attention is drawn by the applicant to the business rates generated (and notwithstanding the Planning Practice Guidance advice on the weight that could be attracted to such a consideration in the event it was material), it is considered that the business rates generated would not constitute a local finance consideration to which regard would need to be had under Section 70(2) in the determination of this planning application.
+As such, the authority is not receiving financial assistance by a Minster of the Crown and, whilst attention is drawn by the applicant to the business rates generated (and notwithstanding the Planning Practice Guidance advice on the weight that could be attracted to such a consideration in the event it was material), it is considered that the business rates generated would not constitute a local finance consideration under Section 70(4).
+As such, the business rates generated would not be a material consideration to which regard would need to be had under Section 70(2) in the determination of this planning application.